InterContinental Athenaeum Athens

 This was the first theatre constructed of stone in Greece, built at the end of the 5th century BC.
 All the famous ancient writers had their plays performed in this theatre.

-The Panathinaiko Stadium is the only stadium in the world built of pure white marble and is the official finish line of the classical marathon race.
+The Panathinaiko Stadium is the only stadium in the world built of pure white marble and is the official finish line of the authentic marathon race.

 The InterContinental art collection